ubports/docs.ubports.com/porting/halium_9/9_Overview.rst

     * Check and enable remaining device features
         This stage involves applying apparmor kernel patches (and rebuilding halium-boot.img) as well as checking and debugging a wide variety of features such as WiFi, sensors, camera, video, voice calls, etc. When you complete this stage you will have a fully functional port, but it will not yet be capable of accepting OTA (Over The Air) updates.
     * Build the Ubuntu Touch recovery.img
-        The Ubuntu Touch recovery image is a slightly modified recovery image that is tailored to work with the UBports installer.
+        The Ubuntu Touch recovery image is a slightly modified recovery image that is tailored to work with the UBports installer, but it is also required for OTA upgrades.
     * Set up the UBports installer for your device When you have completed this stage you will have made it possible for anyone owning the device in question to install and run Ubuntu Touch on it, including the ability to receive OTA updates as they are made available.